 Traditionally, eyelid surgery was focused on removing loose or “drooping” skin and excess fat.
 As our knowledge and experience of these structures increased, we realized that in general the fat in our face atrophies as we age and that we often may not have as much “loose” skin as we might think.

 Therefore, volume restoration using fat transfer and other techniques has altered the way we perform eyelid surgery.
 Restoring volume first, and then re-positioning the brows into their proper position allows us to more accurately assess the upper eyelids.
 With this more considered and detailed approach, we often find that less aggressive procedures will deliver a more optimum outcome.

 Double eyelid surgery, otherwise known as “Asian blepharoplasty” is a popular surgical procedure in San Francisco and the Bay Area which is home to people from diverse Asian ethnicities.

-If you’re considering upper or lower eyelid surgery (blepharoplasty) your plastic surgeon will provide guidance on whether eyelid surgery is the right procedure for you.
+If you’re considering upper or lower eyelid surgery, your plastic surgeon will provide guidance on whether a blepharoplasty is the right procedure for you.
 There are several critical variables to take into consideration and sometimes another procedure may actually help you gain the results you’re seeking.
-You may also not be a good candidate if you have any pre-existing medical conditions, and instead, consider the option of a non-surgical alternative.
+You may also not be a good candidate if you have any pre-existing medical conditions, and instead should consider a non-surgical alternative.

-If you are considering upper or lower eyelid surgery (Blepharoplasty), or double eyelid surgery (AKA “Asian Blepharoplasty”), it is important to know beforehand how to look after yourself after surgery.
+If you are considering upper or lower eyelid surgery, or double eyelid surgery, it is important to know beforehand how to look after yourself after surgery.
 Following recovery guidelines will help you to speed the healing process and get the best results.